ElryDeveloper/HyperNV/README.md

 ## Usage
 Install [Hyprdots](https://github.com/prasanthrangan/hyprdots/) (Skip the Flatpak)

+Clone this repo.

-Edit the monitors.conf and hyprpaper.conf in /Dotfiles/hypr of the project, according to the [Hyprland Wiki](https://wiki.hyprland.org/Configuring/Monitors/).
+Edit the monitors.conf and hyprpaper.conf in /Dotfiles/hypr of the project.

 Now Simply run the install.sh (without root) and everything else should happen automatically.

 ## Info
-This was made for myself, so this is made with my Setup in mind and provided as is.
+This was made for myself and provided as is.

 If youre running more then 2 Monitors, you need to reconfigure the Wallpapers.